HashGame1999/HashGameRipple/README.md

 - Hx partner: earn x XRP(from operating fee) commission for every 100 codes your invited players bought.

 ## Validate
-You could get all buy and breakdown tx record of every draw through our HashGameRipple Client.
+You could get all buy and breakdown transaction record of every draw through our HashGameRipple Client.

 more details and HashGameRipple Client programm at https://github.com/HashGame1999/HashGameRipple